Effective health and safety management is the foundation of our business ethos.

 The health and safety of our workforce remain our utmost priority, as we continue to champion our Work Safe, Home Safe culture and working practices.
 Our aim is to attain standards of health and safety in the workplace that exceeds legal requirements and Approved Codes of Practice.
 To achieve this we are developing a sustainable system and culture to help us deliver a safe and efficient service to our clients.
 We will strive to create collaborative working practices with our clients to ensure the safety of the workforce engaged at the client’s workplace.
 Health, safety, and the respect of the environment are integral parts of our fundamental performance.
 We continually work towards the establishment of advanced formal management systems for Environmental, Health & Safety (EHS).

-In 2019, our Safety Matters Close Call App received 2,011 close calls, up from 1,320 in 2018.
-This demonstrates continued buy-in across our operations, with each close call enabling us to deliver proactive actions.
 Our mobile Safety Vehicles also continued engaging with front line workers, clients and more, by delivering health and safety briefings and promoting correct working behaviours.
 We also successfully transitioned to ISO45001 from BS OHSAS 18001 in 2019, together with strengthening our health and safety management systems.

 Health and Wellbeing